Baystation12/Baystation12/.github/ISSUE_TEMPLATE.md

 #### Issue bingo

-Please check whatever applies.
-More checkboxes checked increase your chances of the issue being looked at sooner.

 <!-- Check these by writing an x inside the [ ] (like this: [x])-->
 <!-- Don't forget to remove the space between the brackets, or it won't work! -->
 - [ ] Issue could be reproduced at least once